divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 ### Using the database transaction log
 Typically know as [transaction log tailing](https://microservices.io/patterns/data/transaction-log-tailing.html).
 In this solution you connect to to the transaction log of the database and publish the events that come from it (typically INSERT, UPDATE and DELETE events).
 This approach is usually very complex, DB engines don't tend to provide a easy way to read the transaction log (it is more of a internal implementation detail), so connecting to it can require low level code, making it a quite complex solution.
-The solution will also be tailored to the DB engine you are connecting to.
+It will also be tailored to the DB engine you are connecting to.

 ![](https://drive.google.com/uc?export=view&id=1WXkMp8ctoTqUX4fP6EvzjuwcJuxnOIHS)

 Some databases vendors have solutions for this type of data extraction, but it tend to be on a very expensive enterprise packages.
 For example, [Oracle GoldenGate](https://www.oracle.com/middleware/technologies/goldengate.html) allows you to stream data from a Oracle database to other systems.

 If you are using Azure SQL (there are solution)[https://docs.microsoft.com/en-us/azure/sql-database/sql-database-sync-data] to extract data out of it, but this could imply a tight vendor lock-in.

-If you are using kafka, there is also a solution called [confluent](https://www.confluent.io/).
+If you are using kafka, there is also [confluent](https://www.confluent.io/).
 They provide connectors to extract data out of a database to kafka, usually by streaming the event log of the engine to kafka, and also to unload data from kafka to another system.
 The main drawback of this solutions is that building and maintaining a kafka cluster can be hard and quite expensive in resources.
-Some of the connectors are also on early stage development, and they may not be reliable in a production environment.
+Some of the connectors are also on early development stage, and they may not be reliable in a production environment.

 ### The outbox pattern
 This is a [solution](http://gistlabs.com/2014/05/the-outbox/) we are using in my current project.
-The idea is to have a outbox table in your DB where you will store the events you want to publish, and the storing of this event can be done in the same DB transaction where you are storing your actual data, giving a much better guarantee of keeping your data consistent, compared to publishing the event from code.
+The idea is to have an outbox table in your DB where you will store the events you want to publish, and the storing of this event can be done in the same DB transaction where you are storing your actual data, giving a much better guarantee of keeping data consistency, compared to publishing the event from code.

 ![](https://drive.google.com/uc?export=view&id=1Rt8TvbHOoNIDDVn1Sl42TYRQuE4zrCIa)

-There are different ways to do this, if you are using a ORM you can insert in the outbox table while updating your data before committing the changes to the database.
+There are different ways to do this, if you are using an ORM you can insert in the outbox table while updating your data before committing the changes to the database.

 If you are using Stored Procedures you can insert in the outbox table there.